Mechanic: Resurrection poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Crain kidnaps Gina and forces Bishop to accept an impossible mission: assassinate three heavily protected targets or Gina dies.
 Bishop chooses to accept the deal and re-enter his world as a killer., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Bishop completes the second assassination but discovers Crain never intended to release Gina.
+Structural examination shows that this crucial beat Bishop completes the second assassination but discovers Crain never intended to release Gina.
 The stakes raise - Crain reveals there's a third target, and Bishop realizes he's being used in a larger scheme.
 False defeat., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 79 minutes initiates the final act resolution at 80% of the runtime.
 Bishop escapes his bonds and discovers Crain's location.
 He synthesizes his killing skills with his newfound motivation (saving someone he cares about).
 He stops being reactive and becomes the hunter., demonstrating the transformation achieved throughout the journey.